natecraddock/workspaces.nvim/README.md

     -- sort the list of workspaces by name after loading from the workspaces path. sort = true,

+    -- sort by recent use rather than by name. requires sort to be true mru_sort = true,

     -- enable info-level notifications after adding or removing a workspace notify_info = true,